 Being of A Contrite (Sorrowful) Spirit

 Having a ‘contrite spirit’, or sorrowful spirit, is a description of a truly repentant, remorseful heart.
-Having a repentant heart, as many of us know, is a requirement to knowing Yahuwah’s salvation through His Son, Yahushua Messiah [Jesus Christ].
+Having a repentant heart, as many of us know, is a requirement to knowing Yahuwah’s salvation through His Son, Yahushua Messiah [the Hebrew name for Jesus Christ].
 The soft, repentant, sorrowful heart is necessary in order to be Born-Again.

 A contrite spirit is a treasured quality that should be nurtured and cherished.
 Let us be careful to not violate that tender place within us.
 It is an on-going contrite spirit that will help us to be quick to forgive, and not hold a grudge or become bitter.
 Being of a contrite spirit is a natural outcome of a humble, tender-hearted spirit.

 Being One Who Trembles at The Word of Yahuwah

 This characteristic of ‘trembling at Yah’s Word’ is a third criteria needed for pleasing our Abba (Daddy) Father.
 Trembling at His Word means we will be very attentive to studying and learning His Word.
 It means we will have a holy reverence and awe for Yahuwah’s Word.
 And, we will receive God’s Word as it is — not as the words of men, but as the Word of the Living, Eternal God!